istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 ## Download and install {#download}

-1. Download the [latest version of Istio](/docs/setup/getting-started/#download) with `alpha` support for ambient mesh.
+1. Download the [latest version of Istio](/docs/setup/getting-started/#download) (v1.21.0 or later) with Alpha support for ambient mode.

 1. If you don’t have a Kubernetes cluster, you can deploy one locally using `kind` with the following command: